latm-lab/reactive/Readme.md

 ### Documentation and instructions (read carefully before using the patch):

-For the correct object instantiation inside the Reactor patch, it needs some specific externals and libraries to be downloaded in your machine.
+For the correct object instantiation inside the Reactor patch, it requires some specific externals and libraries to be installed.

 Required __Pure Data__ externals:
 - [__ggee__](https://github.com/pd-externals/ggee)